-Chia seed’s use as a nutritious and adaptogenic food dates back to the time of the Aztecs.
-Aztec warriors relied on the seed to provide endurance, holding the seed in such high regard that it was often used as a form of currency.
+Chia seed’s use as a nutritious and adaptogenic food dates back to the time of the Aztecs, when warriors relied on the seed to provide endurance.
+Aztec society held the seed in such high regard that it was often used as a form of currency.

 Chia seed has some truly amazing properties.Try mixing a spoonful in a glass of water.
 In about thirty minutes you will find the glass contains neither seeds nor water, but an almost solid gelatin.
 This gel-forming reaction is due to the soluble fiber in the seed.

-Researchers believe this same gel-forming phenomenon takes place in the stomach when food containing these gummy fibers, known as “mucilage”, are eaten.
-The gel that is formed creates a physical barrier between carbohydrates and the digestive enzymes which slows down their conversion into sugar.
+Researchers believe this same gel-forming phenomenon takes place in the stomach when foods containing gummy fibers known as “mucilage”, are eaten.
+The gel that is formed creates a physical barrier between carbohydrates and the digestive enzymes which then slows their conversion into sugar.